-Adequate controls/ Monitoring controls operating as intended Some activities not fully supported by controls/Monitoring controls not always operating Controls missing/No monitoring controls in place Activity Control RAG Line o f Defenc Type of Contro Monitoring/ Assurance Comments 1 2 3 P D RAG Governance 0 6 0 4 2 Business may benefit from formal recording of support provided to individuals and quantitative measures of employee capacity and performance.
+Adequate controls/ Monit - Some activities not fully s Controls missing/No mon ring co ntrols no ot always s operating Activity Control RAG Line o f Defenc Type of Contro Monitoring/ Assurance Comments 1 2 3 P D RAG Governance 0 6 0 4 2 Business may benefit from formal recording of support provided to individuals and quantitative measures of employee capacity and performance.
 Succession and resilience planning 5 2 0 7 0 Formal assessment of key roles required, which could be achieved through a documented resourcing strategy.
 Demand management and prioritisation 0 1 0 1 0 Formal monitoring not currently in place to manage demand and prioritisation of tasks.
 Contingency planning 5 2 0 7 0 HFEA may benefit from considering contingency planning for extended recruitment periods, and formalised knowledge sharing.
 This would reduce reliance on key staff members.
 Culture of support for staff 5 1 0 5 1 Total 15 (56%) 12 (44%) 0 (0%) 24 (88%) 3 (12%)